- Virtual Distance Learning

 No. When you opt for distance learning for the 2023-24 school year, your student will not be offered any in person, hybrid or concurrent instruction.
 Students that opt into the Virtual Loudoun Distance Learning Program will be committed to one full school year of distance learning, with limited classes offered synchronously via Schoology and virtual Google Meets as part of the Virtual Loudoun Distance Learning Program.
 Students are not able to take courses at their brick and mortar school.
 Students may need to modify their course requests to select courses among the courses and electives that Virtual Loudoun Distance Learning can offer.

 Expectations of Students

 What are the student engagement and camera requirements?

 Students are expected to be logged on and participate synchronously in class in many ways, such as interacting with slides, completing assignments, working in groups, using the unmute feature to have voice-based discussions and responding to verbal and text-based prompts.
 Students are required to participate with their cameras on at teacher request.
 Students are expected to be actively engaged in their learning in real time, for each of their classes, each school day.

-Can my Academies of Loudoun or a North Star student participate in Distance Learning?
+Can my Academies of Loudoun student participate in Distance Learning?

 No, we are not able to support any of the specialized courses or programs offered by The North Star School.
-If your child prefers Distance Learning, they would need to unenroll from their AOL program and begin the request for Distance Learning.
+If your child prefers Distance Learning, they would need to unenroll from The North Star School program and begin the request for Distance Learning.